 Our strong working relationships with governmental housing authorities and housing finance agencies across the country have proven to be instrumental in facilitating these complicated transactions.
 Group members are also committed to helping clients meet their affordable housing objectives and fulfill their obligations under the Community Reinvestment Act.

 Robinson+Cole has provided bond counsel services for securities offerings by states, municipalities, public authorities, and agencies for more than 60 years.
-As one of the first recognized bond counsel firms in the country, we have been listed in The Bond Buyer's Municipal Marketplace (the "Red Book") since the early 1940s.
-Robinson+Cole ranks among the leaders, nationally and regionally, as bond counsel and underwriter's counsel.
-The Public Finance Group has served as bond counsel to housing authorities throughout the country on many financings, including capital funds revenue bonds and credit-enhanced transactions utilizing multiple sources of funding.
+As one of the first recognized bond counsel firms in the country, we have been listed in The Bond Buyer's Municipal Marketplace (Red Book) since the early 1940s.
+Our lawyers rank among the leaders, nationally and regionally, as bond counsel and underwriter's counsel.
+Using multiple sources of funding, the Public Finance Group has served as bond counsel to housing authorities throughout the country on many financings, including capital funds revenue bonds and credit-enhanced transactions.

 Representation of national bank as bond purchaser concerning Sheridan Station Apartments, $27 million redevelopment of a former public housing project site in Washington, D.C., into a mixed-income housing development.
 The development was financed with tax exempt bonds issued by the District of Columbia Housing Finance Agency, Federal Low Income Tax Credits, American Recovery and Redevelopment Act stimulus funds, and HOPE VI funds provided through the District of Columbia Housing Authority, a subsidy loan from the District of Columbia office of the Deputy Mayor for Planning and Economic Development and a U.S. Department of Energy grant.